If you have nonexempt employees, you have to pay them overtime wages whenever they work overtime hours.

 Let’s start with federal income tax.
-Molly is single and has one withholding allowance.
-Using the Wage Bracket Method Tables, you find that you need to withhold $52 from her wages.
+Molly is single.
+Using the IRS’s Publication 15-T, you find that you need to withhold $31 from her wages.

 Calculate how much is taken out for Social Security and Medicare (FICA taxes), then withhold that amount.
 The employee portion of FICA taxes is 7.65% of the taxable wages.